 I don’t look to measure students based on what they think, but rather, how they think.
 I have disagreed fundamentally with some of the views of my best students.
 This requires students to not to have “an opinion” to share with the class, but rather ideas that are clearly supported by evidence and reason.
 Critical thinking, writing, and reasoning skills are far more important to me than hearing ideas that may resonate with my perceived world view.

 The expression “those who can, do; those that can’t, teach” suggests the speaker has never fully experienced a teacher that viewed teaching as a practice in itself.
-I have had a number of incredible teachers in my life, and can honestly say that my life was partly shaped by my experience of being the student of excellent teachers.
-Anyone who has had a good teacher knows that teaching is doing; what they are plainly doing is teaching.
+I have had a number of incredible teachers in my life, and can honestly say that my life was partly shaped by my experience of being a student of excellent teachers.

 MGCR 360 Social Context of Business.